bengordon-dev/firebase-functions-tutorial/README.md

 Configure your project to include emulators in `firebase init`.
 The emulator makes testing your cloud function(s) significantly easier.
 You will at minimum need to emulate both the database and the functions; emulating hosting is probably a good idea too so you can play around with a frontend that can interact with the emulated services.

 Run `firebase emulators:start` to start the local emulator.

+## Other Notes

+To deploy your functions, run `firebase deploy --only functions`.

+To deploy your frontend, run `npm run build` and then `firebase deploy --only hosting`.
+Make sure the "public" field of "hosting" in [frontend/firebase.json](frontend/firebase.json) is set to the directory where the output of `npm run build` goes to (in this repo it is not)

+Billing is required in your Firebase project for Functions to work.